-- When we use the word must in the code, this refers to legal requirements. - When we use the word should in the code, this does not refer to a legal requirement, but what we consider is important to help you to comply effectively with the law.
+- When we use the word must in the code, this refers to legal requirements. - When we us the words must, unless an exemption applies (or similar), this refers to a legal requirement that may be disapplied or modified by an exemption within data protection law, such as the Journalism Exemption. - When we use the word should in the code, this does not refer to a legal requirement, but what we consider is important to help you to comply effectively with the law.
 You should do this unless there is a good reason not to.
 If you choose to take a different approach, you need to be able to demonstrate that your approach complies with the law. - When we use the word could in the code, this refers to an option or options that you could consider to help you comply effectively.
 There are likely to be various other ways you could comply.